 The changing seasons bring constant new opportunities for that perfect backdrop, and living in the pacific northwest you will find an abundance of beauty!
 My desire is to capture you being you.
 I want to see those candid moments, the smiles... laughs... glances... hugs and kisses.
 I want to see you expressed in your photos.
 Photographs have an amazing way of capturing the emotion of the moment.
 Engagements and Weddings all experience moments... moments that tell a story... a story of where you are at that time in your life...moments that pass with time and that you cannot get back...but photographs allow you that beautiful opportunity to relive those moments and to cherish them for a lifetime!

-The second picture in the slide show is of my 6 year old daughter.
+The second picture in the slide show is of my daughter who was 6 at the time... she is 9 now, they grow too fast.
 She said she "accidentally" pulled down her shear curtains and then decided to wear them like a veil and then she put on her favorite princess dress and then came to me saying that she is a bride.
 As a father looking into the future my heart melted.
 So, as a daddy and wedding photographer... mainly daddy, I had to take advantage of my sweet little girl's dream of being a beautiful bride... so we had a little bridal session in our dining room.
 We had a windstorm at the time, so opening the back door and having a friends son toss the "veil" into the air at the right moment made for a sweet moment with my little girl.